Dacoits can be ministers, why not us?: Jarkiholi

-"Dacoits can became the ministers, why not disqualified MLAs,” Ramesh Jarkiholi, a disqualified MLA, has said.
+"Dacoits can become the ministers, why not disqualified MLAs,” Ramesh Jarkiholi, a disqualified MLA, has said.

 When asked whether all disqualified MLAs were aspiring for the ministership in the Yeddiyurappa government, he said, “When dacoits can become ministers why not disqualified MLAs?”